insertmike/sem/use-cases/use-case-7.md

-# USE CASE: 7 Update employee's details
+# USE CASE: 7 All the cities in the world organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to update an employee's details so that employee's details are kept up-to-date.
+As a Developer I want to produce a report of all the cities in the world organised by largest population to smallest.
+So that I can see which countries are in the top N of the most populated in a continent.

+---

-### Scope
+### Scope </h3> Organisation

-Company.
+---

-### Level
+### Level </h3> Primary task

-Primary task.
+---

-### Preconditions
+### Preconditions </h3> Database contains all of the country data.

-We know the employee's details to update.
-Database contains current employee details.
+---

-### Success End Condition
+### Success End Condition </h3> A report is available for the organisation.

-The employee's details are updated.
+---

-### Failed End Condition
+### Failed End Condition </h3> No report is produced.

-The employee's details remain unchaged and are not up to date.
+---

-### Primary Actor
+### Primary Actor </h3> Organisation.

-HR Advisor.

-### Trigger

-An employee's details need to be updated.
+---

+### Trigger </h3> A request for country information of all cities in the world in descending order by population to sent to organisation.

+---

 ## MAIN SUCCESS SCENARIO

-1. An employee's details have changed.
-2. HR advisor captures employee's new details.
-3. HR advisor gets employee's old details from the database.
-4. HR advisor updates employee's details.
+1. Organisation requests city information in the world (desc. order by population)
+2. Developer extracts current city of the world information.
+3. Developer provides report to organisation.

+---

 ## EXTENSIONS

-3. **Employee details do not exist**:
-    i.
-HR advisor creates new employee's details.
+None.

 ## SUB-VARIATIONS